max4vich/test-task-react-native/README.md

 4. UI/UX Improvements: The design is simple and could benefit from further optimization for various screen sizes.

 ### Conclusion
-This project provides a functional sign-in page using React Native and Firebase for authentication.
-It serves as a foundation for further development, such as password recovery, user profile management, and deeper integration with other Firebase services.

 Feel free to contribute or suggest improvements.
 Happy coding! 🎉